ingonyama-zk/developer-docs/docs/icicle/overview.md

 ICICLE is a cryptography library for ZK using GPUs.
 ICICLE implements blazing fast cryptographic primitives such as EC operations, MSM, NTT, Poseidon hash and more on GPU.

-ICICLE allows developers with minimal GPU experience to effortlessly accelerate there ZK application, from our experiments even the most naive implementation may yield 10X improvement in proving times.
+ICICLE allows developers with minimal GPU experience to effortlessly accelerate there ZK application; from our experiments, even the most naive implementation may yield 10X improvement in proving times.

 ICICLE has been used by many leading ZK companies such as [Celer Network](https://github.com/celer-network), [Gnark](https://github.com/Consensys/gnark), [EZKL](https://blog.ezkl.xyz/post/acceleration/) and others to accelerate their ZK proving pipeline.

-## How can you use ICICLE ?
+## How can you use ICICLE?

 ICICLE can be used in the same way you would use any other cryptography library.
-However over the past couple months developing and integrating ICICLE into many systems we found a couple use case catagories.
+However, over the past couple of months developing and integrating ICICLE into many systems we found a couple use case catagories.

 ### ICICLE for circuit developers